 The must see sight for most visitors is the Acropolis, one of the most important works of architecture of the ancient world.
 At the National Archaeological Museum there are thousands of rare historical treasures and kids will be blown away by their collections.

 For a fun treat, head to the Panathenaic Stadium and see the site of the Olympic Games and let kids imagine what it would be like to compete on the Olympic stage.
 Be sure to take the Teleferik cable car to the top of Lycabettus Hill for stunning city views.
 Looking for more ideas?
-Check out this itinerary for Athens with kids.
+Check out this itinerary for Athens with kids and these hidden gems in Greece.

 4. Amsterdam, Netherlands